deedy/wordle-solver/README.md

 # Future Work

- - Support passing in more solver settings through command line, including the weight of `NON_POS_WEIGHT`
- - Support a separate guess set and valid word set
  - This solution does pretty well and generalizes to various dictionaries, but the optimal solution is to fully generate the mini-max tree for a given dictionary:
    - Demo: http://www.npinsker.me/puzzles/wordle/
    - Code (Rust): https://gist.github.com/npinsker/a495784b9c6eacfe481d8e38963b335c
    - Tweet: https://twitter.com/npinsker/status/1478981155529519104
+ - Expose into a web UI solver in a static UI.